Kodular/Documentation/docs/components/google/google-account-picker.md

 # Google Account Picker

 ## Overview
-A Google Account Picker is a non-visible component which can be used to pick a Google (Gmail) account registered in the user's device.
+Google Account Picker is a non-visible component which can be used to pick a Google (Gmail) account registered in the user's device.
 This component can be used to create a login/register like system in the app.
 <br><br>
 ![Google Account Picker](/assets/images/components/google/google-account-picker/preview.gif){: class="preview-img" }